-This is a form denial—where an addict argues that they don’t have a problem, it’s not as bad as everyone thinks, or that they have it totally under control.
+This is a form of denial—where an addict argues that they don’t have a problem, it’s not as bad as everyone thinks, or that they have it totally under control.
 In fact, that is the biggest lie that substance abusers tell other people – and themselves – “I can quit any time I want.”

 Obviously, the nature of the disease of addiction means they CAN’T.

 But a relapse doesn’t mean that recovery has failed.
 Instead, it can be looked at as an opportunity to adjust the treatment plan, just as is done with other chronic diseases.
-In fact, when you look at how the relapse rates for addiction compare with other illnesses, a clearer picture starts to form.
+In fact, when you look at how the relapse rates for addiction compared with other illnesses, a clearer picture starts to form.

 Because while it is true that up to 60% of drug addicts suffer a relapse at some point, that is actually in line with the rates among people with: